-If you’re looking for modern British cuisine, Albert’s Worsley (which is categorically in Swinton not Worsley) is a winner.
+If you’re looking for modern British cuisine, Albert’s Worsley (which is categorically in Swinton, not Worsley) is a winner.
 Try the seafood platter or the lamb dish.
 You won’t be disappointed.
-It also boasts a well stocked bar with poser tables and half price champagne on Fridays if you just fancy a cheeky few drinks.
+It also boasts a well-stocked bar with poser tables and half-price champagne on Fridays if you just fancy a cheeky few drinks.

 If it’s a skinful you’re after and beer is your poison, check out House of Hops near the Post Office just off Chorley Road.
 This little bottle shop and tap room houses 10 keg lines of adventurous ales from across the country and beyond.
 It’s a small bar with a big personality.
-What’s more it’s dog friendly and has created a cute new community culture to make new friends in the area.
+What’s more, it’s dog friendly and has created a cute new community culture to make new friends in the area.
 “What a great first year it has been,” say co-owners Claire Fisher and Scott Daniels.
 “Love to all our HOH family – thanks for all your support.
 Cheers!”

 If it’s cocktails you’re after, pose a risk and head over the road to Riosca.
 This cosy bar opened on Chorley Road just before Christmas 2018 and shakes up your favourite concoctions including a proper Pornstar Martini.
-They also have a colourful range of gins which sit resplendent behind the quirky bar space.
+They also have a colourful range of gins that sit resplendent behind the quirky bar space.

-If you’re looking for a no-nonsense boozer, the Moorside Farm boasts a well stocked bar with enough variety for everyone’s taste.
+If you’re looking for a no-nonsense boozer, the Moorside Farm boasts a well-stocked bar with enough variety for everyone’s taste.
 With four rotating guest ales on tap, over 30 different whiskies and 30 different gins, you’re in good company.

 Serving burgers daily and giving the Northern Quarter a run for its money, That Burger Place is an Americana burger joint just off Bolton Road.
 They offer a decent lunch deal which includes a burger, fries and a can of pop (or any soft drink) for just £6.
 The burgers are fresh so when they’re gone, they’re gone.
 Try the Whole Hog burger (£9), it’s dripping with pulled pork and BBQ sauce – and it’s piggin’ good.

 Also on Bolton Road, Sykes Fish & Chips serve up some of the best fish and chips in Greater Manchester.
-This friendly family-run chippy serve generous portions, golden fish with beastie batter, and regularly has people queueing outside the door and down the top road.
+This friendly family-run chippy serves generous portions, golden fish with beastie batter, and regularly has people queueing outside the door and down the top road.

 Just off Manchester Road is Victoria Park.
 This pretty park, which is made up of the Old Hall grounds, has been awarded three Green Flag Awards and sports a bowling green, tennis courts, a bandstand and a kids playground.
 Locals organise dog walking get together groups.

-Clifton Country Park is a nature reserve and oasis of tranquility with a lake, woodlands and meadows that are perfect for walking (with or without a dog), fishing, or just enjoying the scenery and wildlife.
+Clifton Country Park is a nature reserve and oasis of tranquillity with a lake, woodlands and meadows that are perfect for walking (with or without a dog), fishing, or just enjoying the scenery and wildlife.

 If you want to visit Agecroft Hall, you’ll need to save up for a plane ticket to the USA.
 The Tudor manor house that used to be on the banks of the Irwell was dismantled when it was purchased by Thomas C Williams Jr. in 1925 and rebuilt on the banks of the James River, near Richmond, Virginia.